 Do you have to peel them?

-As long as you wash the fruit thoroughly, you can skip peeling them.
 Some people feel that the skins can impart a slight bitter flavor, but for me itʻs more of a textural issue.
 (Large pieces of the skin tend to roll up into tight little sticks when cooked.)
 Here are more details on how to easily peel tomatoes.

 I tend to peel them when canning whole tomatoes or large chunks, but if I’m making salsa I don’t.
 Instead, I chop the fruit in a food processor and and the smaller pieces of skin are not at all noticeable.